OctopusDeploy/blog/blog/2022-11/tentacle-dotnet-version-change/index.md

 ## Questions you might have

-### Do I need to do anything to support the .NET version change?
+### Do I need to do anything about the .NET version change?

 You need to do the following if it applies to you: